Anonymous

 But burying your head in the sand and ignoring it WILL NOT make it go away.

-BEFORE you sign any employment contract, MAKE SURE there are no provisions that could trip you up in future, especially if you have elderly parents, health issues, a marriage on the horizon, or anything at all.
+BEFORE you sign any employment contract, MAKE SURE there are no provisions that could trip you up in the future, especially if you have elderly parents, health issues, a marriage on the horizon, or anything at all.

 By the same token, you should not be allowed to just walk away from a job merely because you don't like it.
 YOU must do your homework first and ensure that if you accept an offer, it is a job you want to do, with a company you want to work with, and with a salary you are happy with.
-If you just want more money, and don't care about anything else, then don't accept a job till you find the one that pays what you think you should get.
+If you just want more money and don't care about anything else, then don't accept a job until you find the one that pays what you think you should get.

 Unfortunately, I have no advice for the OP, other than seeking legal advice, which might be enough to encourage the employer to act more reasonably.